Thermal stability of nano-scale ferroelectric domains by molecular dynamics modeling: Introduction

+Using the electric field as a driving force, \textcite{Shin2007} found that the propagation of DWs in lead titanate occurs by nucleation and nucleus growth on the DW.
+The study found that the energy barrier for growth of a 2D nucleus on the DW is much smaller than for the formation of an initial nucleus inside a domain far away from any DW.
+Moreover, the growth of nuclei occurs preferentially in the DW plane.
+As the nucleus formation at the DW is easy, we deem it possible that nucleation also occurs randomly through activation by thermal fluctuations in the absence of electric fields.
 Such thermal fluctuations occur naturally and it has been shown recently by \textcite{Caballero2020} that the resulting roughening of ferroelectric DWs is an essential and intrinsic feature for ferroelectrics.
 Currently, we lack information about how the process of roughening of DWs and the motion of DWs behaves as temperatures approach the Curie temperature and when DWs are close to each other, i.e., at high DW density.\\

 \ch{BaTiO3} is a prototype material for ferroelectrics \cite{Acosta2017} and many of the relations investigated with this material could be transferred to other materials, too.
 Because thermal fluctuations and DW roughening are ubiquitous in ferroelectrics we expect good transferability to related scenarios.